 Child and Family Services Region 6 High Risk Unit: Supporting youth working to overcome many barriers.

-Childrens First Family Services: Contracts to Region 6 to provide foster care services, recruit, train and support foster homes in providing care for children.
+Children First Family Services: Contracts to Region 6 to provide foster care services, recruit, train and support foster homes in providing care for children.

-Clareview Headstart: Early intervention.
+Clareview Headstart: Early intervention and outreach services.

 Community Options: Out-of-school care programs, play and support.